Financial Aid and Billing

 Returned Checks will automatically be re-deposited by BB&T, the UMO Business Office will also reverse the payment from the student’s account manually along with charging a $30 Returned Check Fee.

-All Adult & Graduate Program students who clean drop their course on or before the Friday of their second week of class will not be charged tuition for the course.
+- Adult & Graduate Program students who clean drop their course on or before the Friday of their 2nd week of class will not be charged tuition for the course.
 If the student withdraws from the course, the tuition charge will remain at the full price.

 A student receiving Military Tuition Assistance (TA) is not eligible to receive a refund of any TA funds.
 Any refund received by the student should not exceed the amount of the other aid awarded to the student for that period of enrollment.